Research and Development

 Prepared documents for the design and specification of a stand capable of holding 45 kg and 9 kg bottles that meets the requirements of Australian Standards.

-Outcomes & Recommendations
+Outcomes and Recommendations

 The fabricated gas bottle stand addresses existing identified safety issues and ensures both sized bottles are installed to Australian Standards.